 - Find areas for high impact growth by looking at relative difference between your group and peer means.

 In this section, you’ll see the maximum possible raw (i.e. unweighted) score, your students’ group means, the state means, and the global means for each question.

 Additional subject specific information is included in this section such as science practice mappings for individual questions on the science exams, and student essay choice selections for the history exams.

 Courses with performance tasks or a portfolio component provide performance details across content areas, tasks, and end-of-course exams where applicable.
-This includes AP Seminar, AP Research, AP Computer Science Principles, and the 3 AP Studio Art courses.
+This includes AP Seminar, AP Research, AP Computer Science Principles, and the three AP Art and Design courses.

 Things to Consider